ossf/wg-best-practices-os-developers/docs/labs/introduction.md

 If you believe that an answer should be accepted as correct, please raise an issue on GitHub identifying the problem, the answer you think *should* also be accepted, and why you think it should be accepted.

+NOTE: At this time these labs are in the OpenSSF Best Practices Working Group /docs directory, making them visible to the public.
+The Working Group and its Education SIG have *not* approved these materials yet; they're under review.
+We've merged these materials so that they can be properly tested and reviewed.
+Please don't create a link to these materials suggesting that they are approved until they *are* approved.